 Since emigrating from Italy to the U.S. at age 12, Lidia's family has called Queens home.
 She has lived all over, from Astoria to Bayside to Douglaston, and shops in the borough nearly every day, after church or on her way into Manhattan.
 Here's where Lidia seeks out Italian ingredients on her home turf.

-Entries tagged with 'celebrity neighborhood guides'
+'celebrity neighborhood guides' on Serious Eats

 After working together in the kitchen at Kampuchea, Ben Daitz and his college buddy Ratha Chaupoly opened cult favorite Cambodian sandwich shop Num Pang in the heart of Union Square.
 They've since opened an outpost near Grand Central, but Ben likes to keep it local: he lives and dines in Union Square, and loves the area as much as customers adore Num Pang's coconut tiger prawn sandwich.